-As of June 30, 2018, current average household shelter burden, for all Step households equaled 29.3 percent.
-Anticipated average shelter burden at program exit for all participants was anticipated to be 51.4%.
-For the subgroup of households nearing end of participation in the 5 year program, (those who are in the 4th and 5th year) shelter burden at exit is anticipated to be 46.7 percent.
+As of June 30, 2019, current average household shelter burden, for all Step households equaled 29.1 percent.
+Anticipated average shelter burden at program exit for all participants was anticipated to be 49.3 percent.

-At Risk Families
+B.2.3 At Risk Families

 Three of the four groups (Rural communities, Economic Impact Areas, and those families who transitioned into the program in 2014) are achieving income gains and anticipated shelter burden at approximately the same, or better, rate as the Step population as a whole.
 One group, Single Caregivers with 2 or more Dependents (Single Caregivers), identified as potentially needing greater case management support and time to achieve self-sufficiency.
 These families are now referred to Jumpstart for assistance earlier in their participation.
-As of June 30, 2018, anticipated average shelter burden at exit for this sub-population was anticipated to be the greatest at 65.5%.
-AHFC has formed a task force to explore an additional hardship process for families not ready to enter the private market at the end of Year 5.
+The income of this group is growing, from \$19,929 at baseline to \$27,572 by June 30, 2019; an increase of 39 percent.
+The rate of increase has been less than for the Step population as a whole.
+As of June 30, 2019, anticipated average shelter burden at exit for this subpopulation was anticipated to be the greatest at 60.3 percent.
+To provide additional time for struggling families to achieve self-sufficiency, this past year, AHFC implemented Step Extensions.
+Families who reach the end of their five years on Step, face a shelter burden of 50 percent or greater based on local Payment Standards or public housing Market Rents at exit, and enroll or are actively participating in Jumpstart, may receive up to two years extended assistance.
+The subsidy provided is relatively small.
+Voucher participants receive 20 percent of Payment Standard and public housing tenants pay 80 percent of the applicable unit's Contract Rent.